stewcop23/LinAlgExtras/README.md

 Dont worry if youre feeling lost in APSC 174, all of the profs are bad.
 These resources will be provided as a way of augmenting our learning in ways that *hopefully* make more sense than the lectures we are given.

-***This is not a replacemnt of attending lectures!!*** There is material that is covered in class that is so weird and niche that I will not be able to find resources for it.
+***This is not a replacement of attending lectures!!*** There is material that is covered in class that is so weird and niche that I won't be able to find resources for it.

 Organised by section in the lecture notes.

-If you want more on a particular topic, or have resources to share, post in the discussion tab or if you're really desperate, send me an email at [my email](mailto:22lxj1@queensu.ca)
+If you want more on a particular topic, or have resources to share, post in the discussion tab or, if you're really desperate, send me an email at [my email](mailto:22lxj1@queensu.ca)

 ## General Resources
 * [MIT OpenCourseWare: 18.06SC](https://ocw.mit.edu/courses/18-06sc-linear-algebra-fall-2011/)
-  * This doesnt cover ALL of 174, theres a few weird things in APSC 174 that 18.06SC doesn't cover, but overall it seems to cover most of it.
+  * This doesnt cover ALL of 174, there's a few weird things in APSC 174 that 18.06SC doesn't cover, but overall it seems to cover most of it.
   * This not only has lectures from Gilbert Strang, one of the most well known and highly regarded Linear Algebra Profs of all time, but practice problems, recitations (like a tutorial), and practice exams (all with solutions and expanations of the process)
 * [3Blue1Brown: Essence of Linear Algebra](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&si=a3Iv4Xm85umd5VaF)
   * A great math youtube channel in general, and this series provides excelent visualizations of some of the weirder concepts.